It includes the external female genitalia, including the mons pubis, the labia majora and minora, the clitoris, and the perineum.

 Some measures can be taken that do not involve medications.

-If vulvodynia occurs, the first step is to stop using any irritants, such perfume soaps.
+If vulvodynia occurs, the first step is to stop using any irritants, such as perfumed soaps.
 A change in menstrual products might help, for example, switching from synthetic to cotton-based items.

 Pelvic floor muscle exercises may help by relaxing tissues in the pelvic floor and releasing tension in muscles and joints.